TheDigitalArchive-sol/the-archive/README.md

 - **Solana Blockchain:** The primary blockchain used for storing book data and implementing smart contracts.
 - **NFT (Non-Fungible Tokens):** Used to store the unique cover of the book as a tokenized asset.
 - **Smart Contracts (Solana):** Used to manage royalty payments and other functionalities related to book publishing.
-- **IPFS (InterPlanetary File System):** Used for storing the text and chapters of the book in a decentralized manner.
 - **Rust:** The programming language for building Solana smart contracts.
 - **React:** Used to build the frontend for the user interface.
 - **Solana Web3.js:** Library used to interact with the Solana blockchain.